GrpeApple/ARM-Assembly/README.md

 ## Build
 ### make
 Often, the `Makefile` has comments that are not here.
 Look for the comments when stuck.
 If you are still stuck, Discuss on the `Discussion` tab above.
-(Assuming you are on the original Github)
+(Assuming it exists and your client supports it)
 #### Simple
 ###### Program
 ```bash